build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 date: 2023-09-15
 ---

 In today’s data-driven landscape, extracting meaningful insights from unstructured documents remains a challenge, inhibiting decision-making and innovation.
 Imagine being able to converse with your unstructured data, extracting valuable information with ease.
-In this tutorial, we will explore using AWS tools to create a vector databases, learn about Hugging Face embeddings, and seamlessly integrate Open Source Langchain’s capabilities to engage with Large Language Models (LLMs) to build a website with an embedded NLP chatbot that interacts with our unstructured data.
-In this article we will go over the basics of Generative AI and then use those basics to extract meaningful insights from an unstructured document with the help of an Open source Large Language Model (https://huggingface.co/google/flan-t5-xxl).
+In this tutorial, we will explore using AWS OpenSearch as a vector database, learn about Hugging Face embeddings, and seamlessly integrate [Langchain](https://python.langchain.com/docs/get_started/introduction/) framework with Large Language Models (LLMs) to build a website with an embedded NLP chatbot.
+In this article we will go over the basics of LLM's to extract meaningful insights from an unstructured document with the help of an Open Source [Large Language Model](https://huggingface.co/google/flan-t5-xxl).
 By the end of this tutorial, you’ll have a comprehensive understanding of how to derive meaningful insights from unstructured documents, and use the skills to explore and innovate with similar full stack AI-driven solutions.

 | Attributes             |                                                                 |
 |------------------------|-----------------------------------------------------------------|